i-e-b/KVK/README.md

 -----
 * For scaling, can list hosts rather than documents, then go to host for definitive answer.
 * Key-value existence checking v. easy.
+* All documents are 'joined' by key equality by default.